-The special sense of spirituality that exists at Mercy Community Services (MCS) has always been a big attraction for our residents and their families.
+The special sense of spirituality that exists at Mercy Community (MC) has always been a big attraction for our residents and their families.
 Spirituality is more than consideration for people’s religious persuasion, it is more about an inner sense of reflection and time for reconciling life’s events.

 Message from Shanelle Bennett, Volunteer and Pastoral Care Coordinator